smithylee81/MARVELous-Quiz/README.md

 "const choices = Array.from(document.querySelector('.choice-text'));" changed to "const choices = document.querySelectorAll('.choice-text');"

-Applied the prefix over postfix in "questionCounter++",changed to "++questionCounter".
+Applied the prefix over postfix in "questionCounter++", changed to "++questionCounter".

 - ### Once all JavaScript was addressed there remained an issue with the Question and Choices display where on a mobile these would not display: